New Study: Caffeine Timing Affects Triathlon Performance

 Study Findings

-Lead researcher Dr. Emma Thompson noted that the “gut training” aspect of caffeine consumption was just as important as the timing.
+Lead researcher Dr. Emma Thompson noted that “gut training” with caffeine was just as important as timing.
 Athletes who practiced their caffeine strategy during training showed better absorption rates on race day.
+Not exactly groundbreaking advice, but having the data to back it up helps.

 Practical Applications

-For amateur triathletes, the key takeaway is to experiment with caffeine timing during training rather than trying new strategies on race day.
-The study recommends:
+For amateur triathletes, the key takeaway is simple: experiment with caffeine timing during training, not on race day.
+Probably should have led with this section, honestly, because it’s the most actionable part.

 Start with 2-3mg per kilogram of body weight, consumed 45 minutes pre-race.
 Add smaller top-ups of 1mg/kg during longer events.
 Always test your strategy during key training sessions first.